Ministers back down on tax haven registers

 Mr Mitchell added: "The overseas territories share our freedom.
 They travel under our flag, and they should also share our values."

-But speaking earlier on BBC Radio 4's Today programme, Lorna Smith, interim executive director of Bitish Virgin Island Finance, accused supporters of the legislation of "colonialism".
+But speaking earlier on BBC Radio 4's Today programme, Lorna Smith, interim executive director of British Virgin Island Finance, accused supporters of the legislation of "colonialism".

 Magnitsky amendment